agatan/penguin/README.md

-# `rparse` is a parser combinator library written in Rust
+# parser combinator library for Rust

 ## feature
 - Using `rparse`, you can easily define complex parser with combination of some simple parser.